Ty-Frame/Tomasulos-Algorithm/README.md

 4. Once these files have been loaded, select Algorithm->Prerun Check.
 This just assures that all the needed files have been loaded before the algorithm starts execution.
 5. Once the algorithm has succesfully ran it's prerun check, the user can select a run option under Algorithm->Start.
 6. The algorithm can be reset using Algorithm->Reset and ran again for subsequent observations.

-KNOWN ERRORS
-1. The Application->Files->Unload does not reset the algorithm.
-If the user wishes to load a new file, the application must be closed and restarted.